Utsavladia/Utsavladia/README.md

 ## 😎 About Me

 I'm a passionate developer with a love for building innovative solutions and contributing to open-source projects.
-With a strong background in [CSE], I enjoy working on projects that make a difference.
+With a strong background in CSE, I enjoy working on projects that make a difference.